Cacti/documentation/syslog-plugin.md

 OPTIONS="-on"
 ```

 4.)
-Now you need to modify the snmptrapd config file to recive snmptraps by
+Now you need to modify the snmptrapd config file to receive snmptraps by
     default snmptrapd will not process any traps until you configure it to do so
     you will also need to tell snmptrapd to forward the received traps over to snmptt

-Here is an example of configuring snmptrapd to recive snmptraps from a device
+Here is an example of configuring snmptrapd to receive snmptraps from a device
 using the public snmp string and forwarding it over to snmptt

 ```console